-Phones are great because they take your voice, convert it into electrical signals, transmit those electrical signals at mind-boggling speeds all over the world, and then revert them back into audible noise.
+Phones are great because they take human voice, convert it into electrical signals, transmit those electrical signals at near light-speed over vast distances, and revert them back into intelligible voice.
 It makes nearly instant communication possible despite remote locations and vast distances.

-As recently as 15 years ago, individual calls were very expensive.
+But as recently as 15 years ago, long-distance calls were very expensive.

 During these analog telephone calls, your voice was traveling through a switched telephone network.
 When you were on the phone, the wires transmitting your call were dedicated exclusively to your conversation.

-Think about it, when you called someone in New York from Los Angeles, you were essentially “renting” 2,000 miles of wiring.
-Competition for these wires let phone companies drive up the cost of long distance calling.
+For example, when you called someone long distance in New York from Los Angeles, you were essentially “renting” 2,000 miles of wiring.
+Competition for these wires let phone companies drive up the cost of long-distance phone calls.

 How VoIP Works

-VoIP uses the “everywhere, all the time” potential of the internet to achieve the same end result, albeit in a different way.
+VoIP uses the “everywhere, all the time” potential of internet protocol to achieve the same end result, albeit in a different way.

-When you talk into your computer’s microphone, your voice is detected as physical sound waves and converted into an electrical signal using a piece of hardware called a driver.
-Then, a piece of software known as a codec (coder-decoder) converts this electrical signal into binary — or computer-speak.
+When you speak into your computer’s microphone, your voice is detected as physical sound waves and converted into an electrical signal using a piece of hardware called a driver.
+Then, pieces of software known as voice codecs (coder-decoders) convert this electrical signal into binary data.

-From here, your operating system breaks up the binary code into smaller pieces of information known as packets.
+From here, your operating system separates binary data into smaller pieces of information known as packets.
 These packets of audio information are transmitted…

 from your computer